 Having these three numbers will make it much easier to compare your measurements to a brand’s size chart and find your perfect match.

-Find the Right Fit for Your Body Type
+Matching the Shirt Fit to Your Body Type

 Your measurements are the starting point, but the right fit is also about how the shirt moves with you.
 A golf shirt should offer a full range of motion without pulling across your back or feeling tight in the arms.
 Look for shirts made with stretch fabrics that allow for unrestricted movement.
 If you carry more weight in your midsection, find styles that offer a little extra room without being overly baggy.
 The goal is a clean silhouette that doesn't sacrifice mobility.
 A well-designed big & tall shirt is cut to flatter your frame, not just cover it.